SEAME-pt/Team01-Planning/Daily/30_10_Daily.md

   - - [ ] Finished 3d Model of the Car
 - Today / Plan
   - - [ ] Gonna mount the screen to the card
-- Blockers / Needs
-  - - No blockers still.

 - Time spent (estimate)
   - - 2 hours
 - Notes / Links